Articles > Business > What is an office manager?

 Government organizations

 To work as an office manager in government means to oversee the daily operations within a public administration establishment or government facility.
-In this environment, an office manager might:
+In this environment, someone in the role might:

 • Answer questions from and provide information to the community